JoseNunoOliveira/jno/costa/costa.md

 <!-- _backgroundColor: "lightcyan" -->
 ![bg right:32% fit](./almeida.png)

-Death possibly mentioned in the letters of Leonor de Almeida?
+Death possibly mentioned in the letters of Leonor de Almeida (Countess of Alorna)?

 > She met him and was living in Vienna when he died.